kubernetes/website/docs/concepts/configuration/overview.md

   For example, a pod that binds to host port 80 on 127.0.0.1 with TCP protocol has no conflict with another Pod that binds to host port 80 on 127.0.0.2 with TCP protocol.

-  *Special notes on hostIP and protocol*: If you don't specify the hostIP and protocol explicitly, kubernetes will give you 0.0.0.0 and tcp as the default hostIP and protocol, where "0.0.0.0" is a wildcard IP that will match all <*,hostPort,protocol> on the node the pod is scheduled on.
+  *Special notes on hostIP and protocol*: If you don't specify the hostIP and protocol explicitly, kubernetes will use 0.0.0.0 and TCP as the default hostIP and protocol, where "0.0.0.0" is a wildcard IP that will match all <*,hostPort,protocol> on the node the pod is scheduled on.
   Specifically, it will match all <IP,hostPort,protocol> tuples for all IPs on the host.